 In the Performance Explorer, right-click the session that you want to rerun, and then click Launch with Profiling.

 After you rerun the session, another data file is added to the Reports folder for the session in Performance Explorer.
 Select both the original and new profiling data, right-click the selection, and then click Compare Performance Reports.

 A new report window opens, displaying the results of the comparison.
-For more information about how to use the comparison view, see How to: Compare Profiler Data Files.
+For more information about how to use the comparison view, see How to: Compare Performance Data Files.